-The overall goals are to identify the novel hypoxia-specific therapeutic targets and ultimately to translate knowledge to breast cancer therapy.
+The central theme of our research is to understand the role of hypoxia-inducible factor (HIF) in tumor initiation and progression at the molecular and cellular levels.
+The overall goals are to identify the novel hypoxia-dependent therapeutic vulnerabilities and ultimately to translate knowledge to breast cancer therapy.

 Epigenetic regulation of HIF in human cancers.

 We are currently studying how HIF is activated by epigenetic regulators and their functional significance in cancer progression and metastasis.

 1. The epigenetic reader ZMYND8 is a primary HIF coactivator in breast cancer (Chen Y et al., JCI 2018).